THE DISH ON DAZZLING DINNERS

 Preparation.
 Poach salmon in red wine to intensify its flavor and color.
 Poach a white fish in white wine and then blend with chives or dill for green color and extra flavor.
 Form both fish preparations into balls.
 Make a horseradish cream for topping.
 Serve cold.

-Present each of these bogus beauties separately.
-(1) Place the “cake” on your most impressive cake stand.
-(2) The pear tart will look lovely on a colorful round plate.
-(3) The melon balls will be beautiful in crystal or glass stemware or small bowls.
+Plating the appetizer.
+The melon balls will be beautiful in crystal or glass stemware or small bowls.
 Fill with a mixture of the balls of salmon and sole.
 Using a pastry bag, pipe out the horseradish sauce in a swirling design to suggest whipped cream.
 Top with a sprig of fresh mint.

 LETTUCES WITH CREAMY DRESSING